Firefox version history: Firefox 68 through 77

 Firefox 70 was released on October 22, 2019.
-More privacy protection from Enhanced Tracking Protection and Firefox Lockwise was introduced, improvements to core engine components for better browsing on a greater number o sites, a stand-alone Firefox account menu for easy access to Firefox services like Monitor and Send, the dark mode preference for built-in Firefox pages, and inactive CSS support.
+More privacy protection from Enhanced Tracking Protection and Firefox Lockwise was introduced, improvements to core engine components for better browsing on a greater number of sites, a stand-alone Firefox account menu for easy access to Firefox services like Monitor and Send, the dark mode preference for built-in Firefox pages, and inactive CSS support.

 Firefox 71 was released on December 3, 2019.
 A revamp to the integrated password manager Lockwise was made, more information about Enhanced Tracking Protection in action was added, picture-in-picture mode was introduced for Windows, and native MP3 decoding was added on Windows, Linux, and macOS.

 Firefox 72 was released on January 7, 2020.
 Among the additions were: the replacement of notification request pop-ups, the ETP blocking fingerprinting scripts by default, the availability of picture-in-picture video for macOS and Linux, and the removal of support for blocking images from individual domains because of low usage and poor user experience.

 Firefox 73 was released on February 11, 2020.
 Among the additions were: a new global default zoom level setting, a "readability backplate" solution which places a block of background color between the text and background image, improved audio quality when playing back audio at a faster or slower speed, a prompt to save logins if a field in a login form was modified, and rolling out WebRender to laptops with Nvidia graphics cards with drivers newer than 432.00, and screen sizes smaller than 1920x1200.